hyperledger-archives/sawtooth-seth/docs/source/community/contributing.rst

   to existing tests.
 * Please ensure the unit and integration tests run successfully.
 Both are run with `./bin/run_tests`.
-* Please ensure that lint passes by running './bin/run_lint -s master'.
-  On success, the command produces no output.

 **Pull Request Guidelines**